mjucker/MiMA/docs/Parameters.md

   fixed_water_lat       |    90          |  If so, equatorward of which latitude?
-  do_zm_tracers         |    .false.     |  Feed only the zonal mean of all absorbers to the radiative transfer do_zm_rad             |    .false.     |  Only pass zonal mean radiative forcing to dynamics solday                |    0           |  Sets day of the year to run perpetual simulations.
-Seasonal cycle if =0 equinox_day           |    0.25        |  Fraction of the year defining ‘March’ equinox dt_rad                |    0           |  Radiation time step [s].
+  do_zm_tracers         |    .false.     |  Feed only the zonal mean of all absorbers to the radiative transfer do_zm_rad             |    .false.     |  Only pass zonal mean radiative forcing to dynamics dt_rad                |    0           |  Radiation time step [s].
 Every time step if < `dt_atmos` store_intermediate_rad |   .true.      |  Keep radiative forcing constant or set to zero between radiative time steps? do_rad_time_avg       |    .true.      |  Compute zenith angle average over radiative time step or use instantaneous?